 Recommended Budget: Allocate $800 to $1,500 per month for consistent blog production.
 This is your foundation for sustainable, ad-free traffic.

-Primary KPI: Track organic traffic growth, page rankings, and consultations from blog readers.
+Search metric: Track organic traffic growth, page rankings, and consultations from blog readers.

 For more on creating content that converts, see our guide on How to Attract More Clients with Effective MedSpa Blog Content.

-8. Run Seasonal LHR Campaigns
+8. Run Seasonal Campaigns That Match Treatment Timing

 Laser hair removal has a unique seasonal dynamic that smart clinics exploit.
 The best time to start treatment is fall or winter (patients need to avoid sun exposure between sessions), but the highest demand hits in spring and summer when everyone wants smooth skin for bikini season.